academy-teltonika/tuyad/README.md

 ## Quick-start guide

-1. Install ubus and espcommd.
+1. Install ubus and espcommd
 2. Install this application using "cmake . && make"
-2. Start ubusd and run espcommd.
+2. Start ubusd and run espcommd
 3. Start this application with the correct tuya credentials (-p <PRODUCT_ID> -d <DEVICE_ID> -s <DEVICE_SECRET)
 4. Send commands using Tuya actions and observe the results

-## Tuya action codes
+## Tuya action specification

 list_devices